kinturkt/HateScan-A-Hate-Speech-Detection-System/README.md

 🛑 Hate Speech Detection:  <br>
-This repository contains an implementation of a Hate Speech Detection system using Machine Learning techniques.
+This repository contains an implementation of a Hate Speech Detection system using Neural Network techniques.
 The goal of the project is to build a model that can classify text data into hate speech and non-hate speech, helping to automate the detection of harmful language online.

 🚀 Project Overview: <br>
 Objective: To detect hate speech in textual data using machine learning algorithms.